What we really mean when we talk about 'vulnerability'

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-The key here is whether or not there are any *unexpected state transitions* (a.k.a. the weird machine) and exploitable behaviour involved in the weird part of that target automaton itself, which is caused by unexpected dataflows.
+The key here is whether or not there is unexpected and exploitable behavior in the weird part of the target programs, which could be triggered by tainted dataflows.

-"The system's security is defined by what computations can and cannot occur in it under all possible inputs[2]" after all, cyber security research, especially exploitation, is all about trying to figure out how things really work under all possible(and impossible :) circumstances(data flows), both expectedly and unexpectedly.
+"The system's security is defined by what computations can and cannot occur in it under all possible inputs"[2] after all, cyber security research, especially vulnerability exploitation, is all about trying to figure out how things really work under all possible(and impossible :) circumstances, both expectedly and unexpectedly.
 That is, exploring the vast unexpectedness.

 Just my humble opinion, feel free to correct me.